Steps to an Ecology of Mind and the Pattern That Connects

 The phrase "ecology of mind" refuses the idea that mind lives only inside the skull.
 Bateson is interested in patterns that run through organisms, relationships, environments, signs, habits, tools, and feedback.
 A mind is not simply a private container of thoughts.
 It is a moving system of differences, corrections, memories, classifications, and relations.

-This is where the book becomes newly sharp.
-AI is often discussed as if intelligence were a property located inside a model.
-Bateson helps reframe the question.
+This reframing is exactly what unsettles the usual AI question.
+Asking whether intelligence is "inside" a model can be the wrong unit of analysis.
+Bateson pushes the inquiry outward.
 What ecology does the model enter?
 What human habits does it couple to?
 What institutional rewards shape its use?
 What records does it leave behind?
 What loops does it close, and which loops does it break?

 On that reading, the central AI question is not only whether a system is intelligent.
 It is what kind of intelligence appears when a model, a user, a platform, a dataset, a workflow, a metric, and an institution begin adapting to one another.
-The unit of analysis is the loop.
+The unit of analysis is the loop, and the governance object is the loop's power over people.

 The AI-Age Reading